Beans & Lentils

 What to Buy: Purchase organic, unsulphured dried fruits.
 Alternatively, make them yourself using fresh fruit and a dehydrator (see sources).
 Conventional dried fruits are often treated with sulphur dioxide which preserves the color of the fruit, but alters its flavor.
 Moreover, sulphur dioxide is toxic in large quantities.

 Where to Buy It: Purchase dried fruit farm-direct through farmers markets and farm stands.
-Alternatively, organic unsulphured fruit is available online (see sources).

 How to Use It: We typically used dried fruit as a snack when paired with raw cheese or nuts and seeds.
 We also enjoy dried fruit in baked goods and with braised vegetables.